Bonsai Superstar: Background and recording

 The album was recorded in Brooklyn, New York with engineering and production duties done by Girls Against Boys bassist Eli Janney.
 The album was edited at Ward Joe, New York City and was mixed in Brooklyn.
 Larry Nicki mastered the album in Ardent, Memphis, Tennessee.
 The track "Meathook Manicure" was specifically recorded in the basement of one of the band member's house.
 To record the vocals, a cheap bullet microphone was used, which experienced a short out during the recording, resulting in some added feedback noise in the final recording.

 The track "You Wrecked My Hair" was the first song by the group to feature contributions by Schmersal.
 The voice samples on "Fucking With the Altimiter" was taken from a record Taylor found at a store Knoxville, Tennessee.
 The vocals for the chorus on "Fucking With the Altimiter" were performed in front of a fan, giving them a type of stutter effect.

 Reception

 While the album received little critical attention since its initial release in 1994, the attention it did end up receiving was very positive.
 Today Bonsai Superstar is considered as one of the best recordings by the band.
 In Brain Egan's review for the All Music Guide, he rewarded the album four out of five stars, stating that the album "captures a band that was ahead of their time and still moving forward".
-Tim Krug, of Oh Condor, referred to the recording as his favorite album of all time.
+Tim Krug (of Oh Condor) referred to the recording as his favorite album of all time; he would later join Brainiac for a series of reunion shows in 2023.
 Pitchfork Media ranked this album #57 in their Top 100 albums of the 1990s feature.